oracle/weblogic-image-tool/site/cache.md

 # Cache

-Use the `cache` command to add or edit the required metadata for the tool.
-Cache helps the tool to identify where the required installers (WLS, FMW, JDK) are located and where to download the patches.
-There are several subcommands:
+The image tool maintains a local file cache for patches and installers.
+The `cache` command can be used to manipulate the local file cache.
+There are several subcommands of the cache feature:

 ```
 Usage: imagetool cache [COMMAND]